 About Duke City Urgent Care & Walk-In Clinic in Albuquerque & Los Lunas, NM

-Duke City Urgent Care, located in Albuquerque, is proud to offer fast, friendly, and high-quality urgent care to patients of all ages at our 11601 Montgomery Blvd location.
+Duke City Urgent Care, located in Albuquerque and Los Lunas, is proud to offer fast, friendly, and high-quality urgent care to patients of all ages.
 Our team of board-certified emergency medicine doctors, physician assistants, nurses, paramedics, and technicians has an enormous amount of medical experience within both the emergency department and urgent care settings such that we can provide top-notch care in our urgent care for a wide-variety of illnesses.
 We pride ourselves on providing timely, compassionate care and will always try to exceed your expectations.

-Our urgent care facility in Albuquerque is equipped with on-site X-rays and laboratory testing to help facilitate timely diagnoses and appropriate medical treatments.
+Our urgent care facilities are equipped with on-site X-rays and laboratory testing to help facilitate timely diagnoses and appropriate medical treatments.
 We try to work with almost all insurance companies such that you as the patient don’t have to worry about confusing medical billing practices.
 Our goal is to be the best urgent care clinic in Albuquerque, and to have the best providers so that we are able to properly treat our patients and get them better as soon as possible.

 Duke City Urgent Care currently offers urgent medical care 7 days a week.
-We are open from 9am-7pm on Monday through Friday and from 10am-6pm on Saturday and Sunday.
-Whether you are visiting Albuquerque, new to town and haven’t established care with a primary doctor, or are unable to access your doctor in a timely fashion, please visit us for your urgent care medical needs.
+Our Albuquerque locations are open from 9am-7pm Monday through Friday; our Los Lunas location is open from 8am-6pm Monday through Friday.
+All clinics are open 10am-6pm on Saturday and Sunday.
+Whether you are visiting, new to town and haven’t established care with a primary doctor, or are unable to access your doctor in a timely fashion, please visit us for your urgent care medical needs.

 - Blood tests for signs of anemia or infection